-Enter a descriptive name for the Story.
-Select the resource responsible for the Story.
-Select the Type of Story: User Story, Technical To Do, Epic, Theme, or Defect.
+Title Enter a descriptive name for the Story.
+Owner Select the resource responsible for the Story. Туре Select the Type of Story: User Story, Technical To Do, Epic, Theme, or Defect.
 For more information about Types, see Working with Stories .
-Enter the estimated number of Story Points required to complete the Story.
-Click one of the boxes indicating the status: Not Started, In Progress, Complete, or Accepted.
-Select a Priority from the list: Must Have, Should Have, Could Have, Or Won't Have.
-Select the Sprint for the Story, if needed.
-Select the Release for the Story, if needed.
+Points Enter the estimated number of Story Points required to complete the Story.
+Status Click one of the boxes indicating the status: Not Started, In Progress, Complete, or Accepted.

+Priority Select a Priority from the list: Must Have, Should Have, Could Have, or Won't

+Sprint Select the Sprint for the Story, if needed.

+Release Select the Release for the Story, if needed.

 The Parent Story is displayed.
-Click the link to display the Parent or click the Set Parent icon to change the parent.
-Add or edit the Story description.
+Click the link to display the Parent or click the Set Parent Parent icon to change the parent.